 So, always keep their food bowl clean and free from dirt, debris, or bacteria; this will help ensure your dog stays healthy and doesn’t get sick from eating.

 Check out this related post: Why Your GSD Puts Its Paws On You

 What Is The Best Position For A German Shepherd To Eat?

 While it is okay to let your dog eat in any comfortable position, you should ensure they are eating in the best way possible.

 One thing you can do is to invest in an elevated food bowl.
 It will help to reduce any neck or back pain your German Shepherd may be experiencing.

-It will also make it easier for them to eat as they won’t have to stoop down as low.
+It will also make eating easier for them as they won’t have to stoop down as low.

 An elevated bowl will also help them develop and maintain a good posture, which is very important for German Shepherds and any other dog breed.

 Another thing you can do is to place a non-slip mat under their food bowl.
 It will help to keep the bowl in place and prevent your dog from accidentally tipping it over.